 - maintaining records

 And that’s just a few of the responsibilities.
-How can we expect guidance counselors to provide enough individual attention to each child?
-Parents who have been through the college planning process with their child say it’s a full-time job, from 9th grade until graduation.
-While counselors have access to all your child’s academic records, do they really KNOW your child?
+How can we expect guidance counselors to provide enough individual attention to each student?
+Parents who have been through the college planning process say it’s a full-time job, from 9th grade until graduation.
+While counselors have access to all your teenager’s academic records, do they really KNOW your son or daughter?

-Plus, there may be opportunities that are better for your child that the guidance counselors are not aware of.
-Many schools offer career services, but they require more initiative on the student to access.
-It’s true that counselors and school services can steer your child onto the right path, but their college and career planning is ultimately up to you, the parent.
+Plus, there may be better opportunities that the guidance counselors are not aware of.
+Many schools offer career services, but they require initiative on the student’s part to access them.
+Counselors and school services can indeed steer your teen onto the right path, but their college and career planning is ultimately up to you, the parent.

-Don’t make the mistake of other parents by assuming the school is solely responsible for guiding your child through the college planning process.
-Take the bull by the horn and help your child plan their future.
-If you need some assistance on where to start, I am happy to help.
-Send me an email at firstname.lastname@example.org or give me a call at 678-761-3550.
+Don’t make the mistake of other parents by assuming the school is solely responsible for guiding your teen through the college planning process.
+Take charge and help your teenager plan their future.
+If you need assistance on where to start, I am happy to help.
+Click here to schedule a complimentary strategy session with me today.